ptariche/koa-pgp/README.md

 ## Further Examples
    See example.js -- injection arguments will soon be added

-## This is a work in progress

 ### Want to contribute to this repository?
 Submit a pull request!

 ### What's still needed?

     - Tests
-    - A standard to convert PGP Messsages to JSON and so forth
+    - A standard to convert PGP messsages to JSON and so forth

 ## Authors